 Where the fuel tank of the engine or machinery has a water capacity of more than 1 000 l, it shall be placarded on two opposite sides.
 Placards shall correspond to the labels required in Column (5) of Table A of Chapter 3.2 and shall conform to the specifications given in 5.3.1.7.
 Placards shall be displayed on a background of contrasting colour, or shall have either a dotted or solid outer boundary line.

-(vi) A transport document in accordance with 5.4.1 is required only when the engine or machinery contains more than 1 000 l of liquid fuels, for UN 3528 and UN 3530, or the fuel tank has a water capacity of more than 1 000 l, for UN 3529 - This transport document shall contain the following additional statement "Transport in accordance with special provision 363"
+(l) When the engine or machinery contains more than 1 000 l of liquid fuels, for UN 3528 and UN 3530, or the fuel tank has a water capacity of more than 1 000 l, for UN 3529:

-- ”.
+- A transport document in accordance with 5.4.1 is required.
+This transport document shall contain the following additional statement "Transport in accordance with special provision 363";

+- The transport unit shall display orange-coloured plates according to 5.3.2 and the restrictions for passage through tunnels according to 8.6.4 shall apply to these transport units.
+This does not apply where the carriage is known beforehand not to pass through a tunnel with restrictions for carriage of dangerous goods.

+(m) The requirements specified in packing instruction P005 of 4.1.4.1 shall be met.”.

 Proposal 2 in document 2017/3

 For entries under UN Nos.
 3528, 3529 and 3530, add the following tunnel restriction codes to Chapter 3.2, Table A, column (15):